New vehicle prices may vary depending on location due to a range of factors, including state-specific taxes, levies, and regulations.

 *If using a roadside service that is not Toyota Roadside Assist, be sure to refer to the Owner's Manual for important information about necessary towing precautions.

-If your PHEV’s battery runs low, the petrol engine automatically kicks in and the car switches to Hybrid mode.
-It continues to drive while self-charging, giving you the range you need to complete your journey until you can recharge.
+If your PHEV’s battery runs low, the petrol engine automatically activates and the car switches to Hybrid mode, giving you the range you need to complete your journey until you can recharge.

-PHEVs have smaller batteries than BEVs, so they charge faster using a home or public charger.
+PHEVs have smaller batteries than BEVs so they typically require less energy to charge to full capacity, whether at home or at a public charging station.
 BEVs have larger batteries that take longer to recharge but offer a longer driving range on electric power alone.
-Both can use standard AC chargers, while BEVs can also use DC fast chargers for a quicker top-up when you’re on the go.
+Both PHEVs and BEVs are compatible with standard AC charging and DC fast charging for added convenience.

 For long distance drives, how often you need to recharge depends on your vehicle and driving habits.
 BEVs rely entirely on battery power, so you’ll need to plan stops at charging stations based on your range.
 PHEVs can run on electric power for shorter trips, then switch to their petrol engine for longer journeys, so charging is less critical but still recommended to enjoy maximum EV benefits.

 You can also use a standard household outlet for slower overnight charging.
-On the go, public charging stations are widely available, offering both AC and DC fast charging options to top up your battery when needed.
+On the go, public charging stations offer both AC and DC fast charging options to top up your battery when needed.

 Several factors can affect electric driving range by influencing how much energy your vehicle consumes: